-A trust that is not an Investment Entity will not be a Financial Institution and so will be an NFFE.
+A trust that is not an Investment Entity is unlikely to be a Financial Institution and so will be an NFFE.
 Depending on the trust activities, it will either be a Passive NFFE or an Active NFFE.

 For further information on the reporting obligations in respect of these trusts, refer to the Section on NFFEs (Section 11).